| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 SENS Seminar Room during a series of workshops on alternative construction

+techniques.
 Inside, the SENS house is finished

 in materials selected for their